Jas-SinghFSU/HyprPanel/README.md

 ![HyprPanel1](./assets/hp1.png)
 ![HyprPanel2](./assets/hp2.png)

+> NOTE: If you would like to support the project, please instead [donate to Aylur](https://ko-fi.com/aylur) who put in tremendous effort to build AGS.
+Hyprpanel likely wouldn't exist without it.

 ## Installation

 The [HyprPanel Wiki](https://hyprpanel.com/getting_started/installation.html) contains in depth instructions for installing the panel and all of its dependencies.
 The instructions below are general instructions for installing the panel.